-The history of evaluation conducted is described in the Evaluation Technical Report as follows.
+The history of the evaluation conducted is described in the Evaluation Technical Report as follows.

-Evaluation has started on 2011-03 and concluded upon completion of the Evaluation Technical Report dated 2011-11.
-The evaluator received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
-Additionally, the evaluator directly visited the development and manufacturing sites on 2011-07 and examined procedural status conducted in relation to each work unit for the operation in life-cycle support, such as configuration management, delivery, and development security, by investigating records and interviewing staff.
+The evaluation has started on 2011-10 and concluded upon completion of the Evaluation Technical Report dated 2012-11.
+The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
+Additionally, the evaluator directly visited the development and manufacturing sites on 2012-05 and 2012-06 and examined procedural status conducted in relation to each work unit for configuration management, delivery and development security by investigating records and interviewing staff.
 For some development and manufacturing sites, site visits were omitted as the Evaluation Facility determined that the examination details of the past CC-certified products could be reused.
-Further, the evaluator executed the sampling check of the developer testing and the evaluator testing by using developer testing environment at developer site on 2011-08.
+Further, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2012-09.

-Concerns found in evaluation activities for each work unit were all issued as the Observation Reports and were reported to the developer.
-These concerns were reviewed by the developer, and all concerns were solved eventually.
+Concerns found in evaluation activities for each work unit were all issued as the Observation Report, and it was reported to the developer.
+Those concerns were reviewed by the developer, and all the concerns were solved eventually.

-Concerns that the Certification Body found in the evaluation process were described as a certification oversight reviews, and they were sent to the Evaluation Facility.
-After the Evaluation Facility and the developer examined it, these concerns were reflected in the Evaluation Technical Report.
+Concerns that the Certification Body found in the evaluation process were described as the certification oversight review, and it was sent to the Evaluation Facility.
+After the Evaluation Facility and the developer examined them, those concerns were reflected in the Evaluation Technical Report.